EcoCampus Platinum/ISO 14001 certification

 Universities Environment Group

-In March 2020, we were awarded EcoCampus Platinum Accreditation and ISO14001 Certification to recognise our commitment to continuously identify, evaluate and improve our environmental performance.
+Since March 2020 we have maintained EcoCampus Platinum Accreditation and ISO14001 Certification, which recognise our commitment to continuously identify, evaluate and improve our environmental performance.

 We became the first of 12 universities in the UK to receive a Fairtrade award under the new scheme criteria that was introduced in September 2017.